 I take money seriously and maybe that’s part of the reason we were able to retire so early in our lives.
 But to effectively manage it, these tools have the power to make your life tremendously easier.

 I still have that tinkering mindset (I love cool software!) and so I’ve tried out so many of these money management apps over the years.
-But for me currently, Mint and Personal Capital fit the bill for what I need.
+But for me currently, Mint and Empower fit the bill for what I need.
 You might find that your needs are quite different so it’s worthwhile to try out different ones.

 My friend, Jim Wang over at Best Wallet Hacks has a couple of great articles on the various financial aggregators you can use for money management that you may want to check out: